-Aftershokz feature an open ear design and bone conduction technology.
+Aftershokz feature an open-ear design and bone conduction technology.

 These headphones sit just forward of the ear.
 The band wraps around the back of the head, close to the neck.
-While the ears are uncovered to hear your surroundings, the sound is delivered through bone conduction technology.
-Being able to hear cars or people approaching while safely listening to music is the most significant advantage of utilizing this technology.
+While the ears are uncovered to hear your surroundings, the sound is delivered directly through the bones of your skull (sounds odd, but really…give it a try).
+Being able to hear cars or people approaching while safely listening to music is the most significant advantage of using this technology.

 These wireless headphones repel sweat and feature a sturdy and lightweight titanium headband.
 Aftershokz Trekz comes in a variety of colors and have garnered positive reviews across the board for their PremiumPitch+ sound and comfort.